vorpalnet/blade/services/gateway/README.md

   accept outbound INVITEs from the authenticated source, so it's rarely needed — and it can't live in `callStarted`: the stock B2BUA bridge propagates a carrier `401/407` to the caller (`InitialInvite.processContinue`, `v2/b2bua/InitialInvite.java:197‑206`).
-Answering the challenge needs a re‑auth‑aware outbound leg (a gateway `InitialInvite` variant mirroring `RegisterCallflow.onResponse`: `createRequest(response,"INVITE")` + `addAuthHeader` + loop guard), or a challenge hook on the framework's `InitialInvite`.
+Answering the challenge needs a re‑auth‑aware outbound dialog (a gateway `InitialInvite` variant mirroring `RegisterCallflow.onResponse`: `createRequest(response,"INVITE")` + `addAuthHeader` + loop guard), or a challenge hook on the framework's `InitialInvite`.
 Add it when a target carrier re‑challenges INVITEs.